Muhammad-MO/Project-1-About-Muhammad/README.md

 The design and structure of the webpage was planned to be like this.
 ![picture](image/originalwireframe.png)

-The final product of the different webpages came out as intended displaying an
+The final product of the different webpages came out as intended displaying a
 1) Welcome page
 2) About me page
 3) Experience page